TheGammaSqueeze/GammaOS/README.md

 Instructions - Brand new install (Flashing from Stock Anbernic Firmware.
 Bootloader never unlocked before, flashing via fastbootd)
 ----------------------------

-Skip this section if you have either 1) Already installed GammaOS 2) Unlocked your bootloader but are still on stock firmware. - Go to instructions for Upgrading to v1.1 from GammaOS v1 / Stock OS with unlocked bootloader.
+Skip this section if you have either 1) Already installed GammaOS 2) Unlocked your bootloader but are still on stock firmware. - Go to instructions for [Upgrading to v1.1 from GammaOS v1.0 / Stock OS with unlocked bootloader](https://github.com/TheGammaSqueeze/GammaOS#instructions---upgrading-to-v11-from-gammaos-v10--stock-os-with-unlocked-bootloader)

 Video guide here for a brand new install from stock firmware: https://www.youtube.com/watch?v=PdE9vNRRjUI